-Just at Pesach time (Passover), Mom managed to contact agents who could steer us across the border to the Baltic states.
-Half of the money was paid in Russia.
+Just at Pesach time [Passover], Mom managed to contact agents who were able to steer us across the border to the Baltic states.
+Half the money was paid in Russia.
 The other half was to be paid in Latvia to another agent.
 How was one to be sure that it was the right person and not the police?
 A piece of blue velvet cloth was cut in half in a zigzag fashion.
 The agent in Latvia was to have one half of it.
-If and when we got there, we would produce the other half.
-If the cut matched, his identity as our agent would be proven, and he would be paid.
+If, and when we got there, he could produce the other half, and if the cut matched, his identity as our agent would be proven and he would be paid.

 We started out one evening, one or two at a time.
 We met in the outskirts of the town where a guide was hiding in the woods.
 If we were caught, we would surely find ourselves in the prison that was across the street from the factory building in which we lived.
-We remembered well how these prisoners were at all of the barred windows, minus glass, pleading with the passersby to help them take the messages they threw out into the street.
+We remembered well how these prisoners were at all of the barred windows, minus glass, pleading with the passerby to help them take the messages they threw out into the street.
 We also knew that if you did that, you would surely wind up inside with them.
 We took a terrible chance trying to leave.
-The Soviet Union did not allow emigration to America.
-Five of us were leaving; Mom, Tante Fradel, Adele, Celia, and me.
-Shloime and his wife Yenta, and their children, cousins Lou, Nathan, Ethel, and David, remained behind.
+The Soviet Union did allow immigration to America.
+Five of us were leaving, Mom, Tante Fradel, Adele, Celia and me.
+Yenta, Shloyme, cousins Lou, Nathan, Ethel and David, remained behind.
 They had no one in America.
 Later on, they got permission to go to Palestine.

 We trudged through the woods in complete silence.
-We had to wade across a creek, and our clothes froze instantly.
+We had to wade across a creek and our clothes froze instantly.
 Our guide left us for a while.
 Border patrols were close by.
 We were warned to stay awake and keep our arms and legs moving.
-If anyone had fallen asleep, they would have frozen to death.
+If anyone had fallen asleep, he would have frozen to death.
 It was a night of terror!
-By morning, we were in Latvia, where we were led to an empty house to await the proper agent.
-We found a small piece of matzo, and we took turns biting into it in little bits.
+By morning, we were in Latvia where we were led to an empty house to await the proper agent.
+We found a small piece of matzo and we took turns biting into it in little bits.
 Nothing tasted this good in months.

 Finally, we arrived in Riga.
-It was a new world for me-automobiles, honking of horns, drivers sticking out their left arms while making turns.
-All these sights of candy stores, clothing stores, and large buildings nearly drove me crazy.
+It was a new world for me, automobiles, honking of horns, drivers sticking out their left arms while making turns.
+All these sights of candy stores, clothing stores and large buildings nearly drove me crazy.
 Even the weather changed.
 The sun was warm.
 We were free of overcoats.
 The misery of our previous life vanished.

-The HIAS of America (Hebrew Immigrant Aid Society) found our father!
-This was the father I never knew and dreamed about, always asking my mother if he was good-looking.
-She assured Celia and me that no one in the world was more handsome than he.
-Soon, the visas and ship tickets arrived.
-We boarded the Lithuania in the port of Libau.
-We were on our way to Pop and America.
+The H.I.A.S. of America found our father!
+This was the father I never knew and dreamed about, always asking my mother if he was good looking.
+She assured Celia and me that no one in the world was handsomer that he.
+Soon, the visas and ship's tickets arrived.
+We boarded the "Lithuania" in the port of Libau.
+We were on our way to "Pop" and America.

-Fourteen days on the stormy Atlantic was, for most people, way down in third class, nothing short of hell.
-The vomiting, the stench, the wailing, the wish to die right there and then never ceased.
+Fourteen days on the stormy Atlantic was for most people, way down in third class, nothing short of hell.
+The vomiting, the stench, the wailing, the wish to die right there and then, never ceased.
 For me, it was a paradise full of food.
-I added to everyone's misery the way I ate.
-There were tables laden with white bread, butter, jelly, eggs, cocoa, meats, and fish.
-Because everyone else was seasick, I had it all to myself!
+I added to everyone's misery, the way I ate.
+There were the tables laden with white bread, butter, jelly, eggs, cocoa, meats and fish.
+Because everyone else was sea sick, I had it all to myself!
 I was the most hated kid on board.